ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 ### [AWS user policies][6]
 To create and manage clusters in an AWS account, AWS ParallelCluster requires permissions at two levels:
 * Permissions that the pcluster user requires to invoke the pcluster CLI commands for creating and managing clusters.
 * Permissions that the cluster resources require to perform cluster actions.
 The policies described here are supersets of the required permissions to create clusters.
-If you know what you are doing you can remove permissions as you feel fit To make the policies, open the **IAM** page, select **Policies** on the left, and **Create Policy**, then select the **JSON** editor.
+If you know what you are doing you can remove permissions as you feel fit.
+To make the policies, open the **IAM** page, select **Policies** on the left, and **Create Policy**, then select the **JSON** editor.
 Copy and paste the policy found [here][7].
 Unless you plan to use AWS secrets, you must remove the final section from the JSON.
 ```
       {
           "Action": "secretsmanager:DescribeSecret",